Click on the images or program titles below to jump to a specific section:

 5 days a week 8:30am - 3:00pm

-Students will collaborate on group projects, learn to work as a team, and explore individual areas of interest in-depth with the support of a teacher.
-Kindergarten students will further develop their confidence and independence as they hone their reading and multiplication skills.
-Field trips and special presentations will further enhance the kindergarten learning
+Students will collaborate on group projects, learn to work as a team, and explore individual areas of interest in-depth with the support of a teacher, which will further develop their confidence and independence.
+Field trips and special presentations will further enhance kindergarten learning.

 Students will benefit from an uninterrupted flow of learning that lasts the whole day at Ronald Knox, combining both the benefits of the multi-age Montessori classroom in the morning with the peer-intensive directed learning of a tailored Kindergarten program in the afternoon.